 Expect to feel a sense of confusion undercutting these physical symptoms.
 You should also be prepared for pronounced mood swings and irritability.

-Hallucinations and disorientation characterize the DTs (delirium tremens) of latter stage AWS.
+Hallucinations and disorientation characterize the DTs (delirium tremens) of the latter stage of AWS.
 This can be dangerous if you’re not in a secure environment.

 Severe alcohol withdrawal syndrome can even lead to seizures.